tektechnologies/Instructor-Prep/201/class-06.md

 A smaller topic for today is the introduction of ES6 template literals.
 Let us look at how to refactor the concatenation from week 1 lab 5a into template literals.

-1. Template literal: use backticks instead of single qoutes.
+1. Template literal: use backticks instead of single quotes.
 2. Using backticks alert me as a dev that something weird is about to happen.
     If I am writing a regular string, I will just write it as a string.
 3. The template literal does make things shorter and more readable and I can